OlaKotkowska/memory-game/README.md

 Instructions:

-Remember cards
+Remember cards,
-Click on a card
+Click on a card,
 Match cards properly with less moves and in faster time